JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_object_output/index.md

 ## Advanced Node Settings

+- **Ensure Animation Data** - Make sure that the mesh has animation data so that it will be exported as animation by exporters (mainly Alembic).
 - **Make Mesh Exportable** - If enabled, the mesh will be edited in order to be exported correctly.
 Use when exporting using Alembic.
-- **Validate Mesh** - If enabled, animation nodes will check if the mesh data is valid and if not, it will try to correct it as much as possible.
+- **Validate Mesh** - If enabled, animation nodes will check if the mesh is valid and if not, it will try to correct it as much as possible.
 This option should always be enabled to avoid blender crashes.
-However, if you are absolutely sure that your mesh data is valid, you should disable it because it slows down execution.
+However, if you are absolutely sure that your mesh is valid, you should disable it because it slows down execution.
-- **Print Validation Info** - If enabled and **Validate Mesh** is enabled, animation nodes will print the procedures taken to fix the input mesh data.
+- **Print Validation Info** - If enabled and **Validate Mesh** is enabled, animation nodes will print the procedures taken to fix the input mesh.

-## Examples of Usage

-{{< video object_mesh_data_node_example.mp4 >}}